Highland Park, New Jersey: History

 Despite the canal and the railroad, Highland Park's land continued to be used for agriculture.
-Residential development slowly began 30 years later, with several stately houses constructed on Adelaide Avenue and more modest houses constructed on Cedar, First, and Second Avenues and Magnolia, Benner, and Johnson Streets.
-In the 1870s, the small hamlet became better known as "Highland Park", a name derived from the suburban housing development although the area adjacent to the railroad tracks continued to be called "East New Brunswick."
+Residential development slowly began 30 years later.
+Several stately houses were constructed on Adelaide Avenue, and more modest houses were constructed on Cedar, First, and Second Avenues and Magnolia, Benner, and Johnson Streets.
+In the 1870s, the small hamlet became better known as "Highland Park", a name derived from the suburban housing development.
+Although the area adjacent to the railroad tracks continued to be called "East New Brunswick."

 1870 was also the year in which Highland Park was annexed to the newly formed township now called Edison, but at the time called Raritan Township.

 Highland Park had its own school district and on March 15, 1905, the Borough of Highland Park was formed.
 Highland Park's drive for independence from Raritan Township arose over the issue of public schooling.
 Residents wanted an independent school system and there was a related dispute over school taxes.
 The fire department, which had formed in 1899, also wanted more local control over their affairs.
 The 1905 New Jersey census counted 147 dwellings in the new borough.
 In 1918, Robert Wood Johnson II was appointed to the Highland Park Council and became mayor in 1920.
 His summer house and estate was located on River Road, just north of the railroad tracks.

 Since its establishment as a borough, Highland Park's lands have been parceled into ever-smaller suburban residential plots.
 Planned developments included Watson Whittlesey's Livingston Manor development begun in 1906; the Viehmann Tract, also on the north side; Riverview Terrace on the south side; Raritan Park Terrace in the triangle between Raritan and Woodbridge Avenues; and East New Brunswick Heights in the Orchard Heights neighborhood.
 It has taken years of continuously constructing houses and apartment buildings to create the largely residential borough.

 Highland Park's industrial development in the 19th and 20th centuries included such businesses as a brewery, Johnson & Johnson, The John Waldron Machine Company, Turner Tubes, and the Janeway & Carpender Wallpaper factory.
 The borough is the birthplace of the Band-Aid. and Flako Products packaged mixes for baked goods.
 However, the industrial nature of the borough completely declined by the 1960s.
 The commercial zones along both Raritan and Woodbridge Avenues continue to thrive with "mom & pop" shops, many that have lasted for generations.

 Throughout the 20th century, Highland Park's religious institutions, educational facilities, and municipal governance have kept pace with the growth of the borough.
 The trends of local autonomy and control that shaped Highland Park in the past continue to this day.

 In 2012, Highland Park became the first municipality in the state to contract a home performance company to help residents consume less energy.
 The program is a one-of-a-kind program that can offer up to a 30% energy savings for homeowners.

 In 2016, Highland Park became the state's first registered HeartSafe community.